 Needing to break the ice before my vacillating moods get the best of me, I say, “I’m used to people falling at my feet, but not quite as undignified as that.”
 My tone is as commanding as ever, but there’s also a dash of amused truth behind it.
 I wasn’t lying when I said people fall to my feet.
 It’s as regular as an alcoholic adding a nip of whiskey to their morning coffee.

-As the brunette’s chest rises and falls in sync to the thudding pulse in her neck, she raises her eyes to mine.
+As the brunette’s chest rises and falls in sync with the thudding pulse in her neck, she raises her eyes to mine.
 I almost take a step back, mesmerized by the darkness of her dilated gaze.
 You could almost say her eyes are as dark as death, but they’re too attractive to associate with something so gory, so I’ll settle on something more enticing and sweeter by saying they’re the color of rich chocolate.

 She has an almost tulip-shaped nose, full, kissable lips, and the brow not arched as she scans my body is being brushed by lashes only coated with the slightest bit of mascara.
 Her clothes are casual yet enticing since they hug her curves, and her hair almost touches her tiny waist.

 They vanish as swiftly as the brunette’s belief the shock on my face is displeasure about our contrasting sense of style.
 My six-foot-one frame is clad in a tailor-made three-piece suit.
 She’s wearing faded sweats.

 Her choice of outfit doesn’t make her any less appealing, though.
 If anything, it has the opposite effect.
 She’s too mortified with embarrassment for me to ever believe her tumble was a ruse to secure my attention, and her outfit all but confirms my beliefs.
-If she was out to impress me, she wouldn’t have worn lint-riddled clothes.
+If she were out to impress me, she wouldn’t have worn lint-riddled clothes.